-(11) NIS was originally known as the Yellow Pages but this infringed British Telecom's trademark.
+(11) NIS was originally known as the Yellow Pages but this infringed British Telecom's rademark.
 The Network Information Service is still abbreviated in some texts to NIS/YP.

-(12) NFS was designed for use in local area networks, the Andrew File System (AFS) was designed for use across wide area networks and better tolerates poor performance and lower degrees of trust [Chap95]
+FS was designed for use in local area networks, the Andrew File System (AFS) was record for use across wide area networks and better tolerates poor performance and lower of trust [Chap95]

-(13) For more information about how Internet standards are processed see [Hove96] which describes the organisations involved in the IETF.
-It includes descriptions of the IESG and Working Groups and their relationship with the Internet Society.
+For more information about how Internet standards are processed see [Hove96] which the organisations involved in the IETF.
+It includes descriptions of the IESG and Groups and their relationship with the Internet Society.

-(14) This is a means of proving the origin of a message, i.e. preventing the sender from repudiating its origin.
+This is a means of proving the origin of a message, i.e. preventing the sender from

-(15) Named after the RC4 algorithm on which SSL is based.
+So Named after the RC4 algorithm on which SSL is based.

-(16) Project Athena was a collaborative research project between the Massachusetts Institute of Technology and IBM and DEC that began in 1983.
-Two of the most notable outcomes of this project are the X Window System and the Kerberos Authentication System.
+Project Athena was a collaborative research project between the Massachusetts Institute Technology and IBM and DEC that began in 1983.
+Two of the most notable outcomes of project are the X Window System and the Kerberos Authentication System.

-(17) This may be counter-intuitive.
-Ordinarily the application acts as the server and the workstation as the client.
-In this case the workstation is the server because the workstation is accessible to other systems across the network., and acts as a display server
+This may be counter-intuitive.
+Ordinarily the application acts as the server and the server as the client.
+In this case the workstation is the server because the workstation is the server because the workstation is the server because the workstation is